 Ensure Junior Class Items are Completed.

-Confirm School Decision – College Admissions National Decision Day is usually May 1 – most college choices need to be made by that time.
+Confirm School Decision – College Admissions National Decision Day is usually May 1st and most college choices need to be made by that time.

 Pay Tuition Deposit – Students must pay their college deposit by deadlines.
 Full scholarship student-athletes may not need to pay admissions deposits – make sure to ask your college coach.